scroll-tech/scroll-contracts/docs/manual-deployment.md

 ### Config

-1. Create directory `volume` on the root directory of the repo (all config file will be put or generated under this directory)
+1. Create directory `volume` on the root directory of the repo (all config files will be put or generated under this directory)

 ```bash
 mkdir volume